-- o Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - o For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older - o For people with diabetes, screening for diabetic retinopathy is covered once per year - o One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - In addition, our plan also covers the following additional vision servicers: - o One (1) routine eye exam per year - One (1) pair/set of eyeglasses (prescription lenses, frames, a combination of lenses, and frames) or contact lenses and upgrades up to the allowed amount per calendar year is covered

-Medicare-covered eyewear
+Medicare-covered eyewear - \$0

-All other Medicare-covered services - \$30 copay
+All other Medicarecovered services - \$25 copay

-Additional vision services\
+Additional vision services